zaphosting/docs/en/firststeps_problem_melden.md

 ---
 id: firststeps_problem_melden
-title: Wie melde ich Probleme?
-ENG
+title: How do i report problems?
-sidebar_label: Wie melde ich Probleme?
-ENG
+sidebar_label: How do i report problems?
 ---

 ## 🤔 Is something going wrong?